 After completing the application, your credit union mortgage specialist will provide you a pre-qualification letter for a certain amount, as long as you meet their criteria as a borrower.
-That pre-qualification letter is like having an engagement ring when going wedding dress shopping: that piece of paper lets sellers know that you are ready, willing, and qualified to purchase their home and gives you the freedom to make an offer when you’re ready.
+That pre-qualification letter is like having an engagement ring when going wedding dress shopping; that piece of paper lets sellers know that you are ready, willing, and qualified to purchase their home and gives you the freedom to make an offer when you’re ready.

 Now comes the fun part!
-Online resources such as Trulia.com, Zillow.com, Realtor.com, and HomeFinder.com are excellent places to start if you don’t know what you’re looking for yet (or even if you do.)
+Online resources such as Trulia.com, Redfin.com, Realtor.com, and HomeFinder.com are excellent places to start if you don’t know what you’re looking for yet (or even if you do).
 It’s a convenient and comfortable way to narrow down your home search without getting up from the couch.
 You could probably view ten properties per hour online, whereas driving to a house, walking through, and chatting with your agent could take an hour for one listing.

 Play around with customizations on your search to include the desired number of bedrooms, price, location, view, and more.
 You may even want to read our ranking of the top 10 best neighborhoods in Phoenix if you’re searching in the Phoenix real estate market for a house.

 Once you’ve browsed around online and have more of an idea of the types of houses you’d like to see in person, it’s time to move on and actually go to the properties.